 "But as many as received Him, to them He gave the right to become children of God, to those who believe in His name: who were born, not of blood, nor of the will of the flesh, nor of the will of man, but of God."
 (John 1:12-13 NKJV)

-This lesson explains that becoming a child of God is both a starting point - when a person receives Christ - and a process of spiritual growth and maturity.
+Becoming a child of God is both a starting point and a life-long process -- a starting point when a person receives Christ and a process of growth from spiritual infancy to spiritual maturity.

 This lesson is the first in a series on "The Children of God."

 Consider.
-What is the scriptural requirement for becoming a child of God?
-Are you experiencing growth and increasing maturity as a child of God?
+Have you become a child of God?
+Are you growing and increasing in spiritual maturity as a child of God?

 Mr. Whitney V. Myers.
 Christian.
 For more information, please visit the Author Page.